ijlyttle/qfmtr/README.md

 library("srlst")
 ```

 Let's consider a web-serice endpoint that accepts query-parameters in the format described above.
 You wish to work with the query-parameters in an R-sensible way.
-The function `srlst()` ("serialize list") is used to serialize the elements of your list into the format expected by the web-service.
+The function `serialize_list()` is used to serialize the elements of your list into the format expected by the web-service.

 ``` r
 query_params <- list(